My Vision and Planning Process for 2023

 As an example, my “One Things” for the first half of this year are:

-May – Launch Business from the Heart Membership
+May: Launch GMCSY course and Business from the Heart Membership

 It has to work for you and your life.
 For example, if, like a lot of my community, you’re a mum, you might want to have just 3 “quarters” to follow the school terms.
 You can make any tweaks to adapt it to work for you.